 Definition - What does Egg Donor mean?

-An egg donor is a woman who donates her eggs in order for women with egg issues, single men, or gay male couples to have a method of experiencing pregnancy, biological parenthood, or as an avenue to becoming parents outside of adoption.
-The egg recipient or surrogate mother can become pregnant with donor egg in vitro fertilization (IVF).
+An egg donor is a woman who provides her eggs in order for women with egg issues, single men, or gay male couples to have the opportunity to experience pregnancy, biological parenthood, or as an avenue to becoming parents outside of adoption.
+The egg recipient or a surrogate mother can become pregnant with donor egg in vitro fertilization (IVF).